tabcat/zzzync/README.md

 > sync with peers that have gone to sleep Zzz

-This is replicator module for [Opal](https://github.com/cypsela/opal), built to allow persistent replication.
+This is a replicator module for [Welo](https://github.com/hldb/welo).

-Zzzync works by coupling an immutable storage network with mutable pointers.
+Zzzync couples an immutable storage network (IPFS) with signed, versioned documents (IPNS) to backup [HLDB](https://github.com/hldb) replicas.
-It uploads updated replicas to a storage network and has the pointer resolve to the roots of a Merkle-DAG.
-IPNS/IPFS pinning services will be used in the short term, with the goal of moving toward services like ENS/Filecoin.
+Database replica data can remain available while the node is offline after the IPFS/IPNS data and record have been pinned.